duygy280/genez-duygu-game10020-a2/README.md

 UI: Displays the user's health level, the contents of their inventory and the Game Over screen.

+Chest System: Chests can be hit with the shovel to restore health.

 Restart: The player can restart the game once they die.

 Event Flow